 The first thing I ask all my students to do when reading a passage or newspaper article is to warm-up their brain by thinking about what they already know.
 This is a great way to turn on their brain so they don’t fall into the trap of reading multiple paragraphs or even pages without realizing what they are reading.
 Using the K column in the KWL chart makes this a concrete step that students can refer back to.

 Second, the W column keeps the student actively reading by having them write down questions as they pop-up in their reading.
 For our struggling readers this is also a good way to break up the reading and get their ideas and questions out.

 Last, the L column gives students a place to summarize and review what they have learned from their reading.

 This freebie has expired.
-Join our Membership to get access to all of our resources.
+You can download this week's Freebie here!
+Consider joining our Membership to get access to all of our resources.